soft-eng-practicum/soft-eng-practicum.github.io/_projects/internships/sp25/WalkingTrails/index.md

 - thumb-flyer-GGCMaps.png

 project_key: "walking-trails"
-sponsor_key: [ "ggc", "cengiz-gunay", "tirza-leader" ]
+sponsor_key: [ "ggc", "cengiz-gunay", "tirza-leader", "anca-doloc-mihu" ]
 course_key: internships
 semester_key: sp25
 cohort: ""
 ---

-Walking Trails is an initiative formed at Georgia Gwinnett College, in partnership with the Gwinnett Parks and Recreation Department.
+Walking Trails is an initiative formed at Georgia Gwinnett College, in partnership with the
+[Gwinnett Parks and Recreation Department](https://www.gwinnettcounty.com/ departments/parksandrecreation).
+It aims to provide web-based
+access to area trails and wellness instructions via videos.

+Our interns have completed the first prototype of this portal for trails within our college campus, and we plan to start testing with stakeholders in September 2025 to collect feedback.

 <!-- lightgallery -->
 <script src="https://code.jquery.com/jquery-2.2.4.min.js"></script>